 Don’t know a CPM from a CMP?
 Wondering how an ad network is different from an ad server?
 Well, we’re not going to answer all of your burning terminology questions here, but we’ll tackle a handful in this article.

 We’re always publishing subsequent articles to help explain the various terms that float around the digital media and ad technology space.
 Now without further ado, here’s our first batch of terms around ad serving to get you started – enjoy!

 - Ads.txt specifies a mechanism for publishers to list their authorized digital sellers, in order to fight against fraud and misrepresented domains.

 - Ad Blocker is a software tool that prevents ads from being displayed on a web page.

 - Ad Exchange is an online marketplace where advertisers and publishers can buy and sell ad inventory through programmatic advertising.

 - Ad Fraud is any deliberate activity that attempts to serve ads that have no potential to be viewed by a real person.

-- Ad Inventory refers to the number of ad impressions available for sale on a publisher’s website or mobile app.
+- Ad Inventory is the number of ad impressions available for sale on a publisher’s website or mobile app.
 In other words, these are the commodities available for the advertisers to buy on the website.

-- Ad Request is an action where your website sends a request to your ad server to fill an ad unit with an advertisement.
+- Ad Requests are actions in which your website sends a request to your ad server to fill an ad unit with an advertisement.
 An ad request is made when a user starts loading your webpage/mobile app.
 The ad request action will happen for every ad unit on a specific webpage.
 Ad requests can be counted even if no ads were returned/delivered from your advertisers.

 - Ad Servers help publishers gain better control over their ad inventory by giving them access to various features such as ad management, rotating creatives, direct selling of inventory, advanced reporting, and much more.